koin4dapp/koin4kontrak/README.md

 printhex(&result, sizeof(result)); //transaction ID
 ```

-If a smart contract issue several inline actions (not deffered one), then all of the action will run as a transaction, so they share the same parameter values.
+If a smart contract issue several inline synchronous execution actions, then all of the action will execute within the same transaction as the original action, so they share the same parameter values.
 The code snipped is:

 ```
 auto s = read_transaction(nullptr,0);